mROS-base/mros2-mbed/README.md

   - [ROS 2 Foxy Fitzroy](https://docs.ros.org/en/foxy/index.html) on Ubuntu 20.04 LTS
   - [ROS 2 Dashing Diademata](https://docs.ros.org/en/dashing/index.html) on Ubuntu 18.04 LTS
 - Network setting
-  - Make sure both the device and the host are connected to the wired network with the following setting, since they are statically configured to the board (you can change them in `app.cpp`).
+  - Make sure both the device and the host are connected to the wired network with the following setting, since they are statically configured to the board (if you want to change them, please edit both `app.cpp` and `include/rtps/config.h`).
     - IP address: 192.168.11.x
       - .2 will be assigned to the board
     - Netmask: 255.255.255.0